seanharrington256/Lgetula_gbs/README.md

 	./easySFS.py -i Lgetula_p123_v2_25miss.vcf -p Lgetula_p123_v2_25missFSCpops_k3.txt --proj=48,14,10
 ```

 The file output from here is on Dryad as `curMK3_MSFS.obs`.

 # DRYAD LINK HERE AGAIN!!!!!

-* Fixing divergence time
+## Fixing divergence time

 For FSC2 parameter estimation from the folded SFS (as used here), mutation rate or divergence time needs to be fixed.

-Pyron & Burbrink 2009 (mtDNA) has root at 4.91 Ma, Chen et al. 2017 looks like ~3-4
-#####    use date from Burbrink & Gehara tree "Tree1\_Beast" & "Tree2\_Beast" from https://datadryad.org/stash/dataset/doi:10.5061/dryad.4qs50

-Tree1\_Beast = 4.33    Tree2\_Beast = 4.49 -> mean of these is 4.41

-FSC works in generation times, so assuming a generation time of 3 years, so root divergence time, in generations = 1470000
+Pyron & Burbrink 2009 (mtDNA) has root at 4.91 Ma, Chen et al. 2017 looks like ~3-4.
+I used dates from Burbrink & Gehara tree "Tree1\_Beast" & "Tree2\_Beast" from https://datadryad.org/stash/dataset/doi:10.5061/dryad.4qs50.
+Tree1\_Beast = 4.33 and Tree2\_Beast = 4.49, the mean of these is 4.41.
+FSC works in generation times, so assuming a generation time of 3 years, so root divergence time, in generations = 1470000.

 ### Prepping and running FSC models for parameter estimation

 * Note that this is the way that I set this up to allow me to use some scripts that I've written to manipulate files--if I was building this from the ground up now, I'd probably do some things differently and more efficiently, but this works.

-1. Make the models
+1. Make the models.
 Making the models and ensuring that they are specified correctly is the most tedious part of this.
 Fortunately, I've done this already, so if you want to replicate exactly what I did, just look in the `Models` subdirectory within `05_FSC2` to see the FSC2 `.est` and `.tpl` files that I used.
 If you want to do this with your own data, you'll unfortunately have to make these files yourself manually--feel free to contact me for help, and I'm happy to give input as I'm able.

 2. Get the linux executable for FSC: http://cmpg.unibe.ch/software/fastsimcoal2/ (for running this on a Linux cluster, as I did).